Penalized Euclidean Distance Regression: Theoretical Results

 \subsection{Geometric mean norm and grouping}

-The PED objective function will enable variable selection without imposing restrictive conditions on the data.
-The concept is based on the simple fact that the sum of the squares of the relative sizes of vector components is always equal to 1.
+The Penalized Euclidean Distance objective function enables variable selection under some mild compatibility conditions.
+The concept is based on the simple fact that the sum of the squares of the relative sizes of vector components (as defined by $\beta_j/\|\beta\|_2$) is always equal to 1.
 For any vector in $\mathbb{R}^p$, if there are components that have relative size larger than $\frac{1}{\sqrt{p}}$ then the other components must have relative size falling under this value.
 In addition if many components have similar relative size due to a grouping effect, then the relative size of those components must be small.
-The new penalty that we consider is actually a non-standard norm.
+The new penalty function that we consider is actually a norm.